 Where UAE residents can travel without having to quarantine on arrival

 One of the few European nations accepting visitors from outside the EU, Croatia is open to tourists so long as they present a negative PCR test result on arrival, which was obtained within the past 48 hours.
 Otherwise, you’ll have to quarantine for up to 14 days.
 You’ll also be asked to fill in a travel announcement form, and provide proof of your pre-booked accommodation.
+Check here for the latest updates.

 On August 1, Kenya began welcoming visitors from 129 countries for quarantine-free stays in the African nation, including UAE residents and citizens.
 Before you set off your your African escape, you’ll need to fill in this health surveillance form and present a negative PRC test that was taken within 96 hours of travel.